olegdavimuka/epam_python_online_final_project/README.md

 # Flask Boilerplate

 [![Build Status](https://app.travis-ci.com/olegdavimuka/flask_boilerplate.svg?token=dr6uXgRpCEyJcSveCLS7&branch=main)](https://app.travis-ci.com/olegdavimuka/flask_boilerplate)
 [![Coverage Status](https://coveralls.io/repos/github/olegdavimuka/flask_boilerplate/badge.svg?branch=main)](https://coveralls.io/github/olegdavimuka/flask_boilerplate?branch=main)

-This Flask app is a simple web service that allows to manage users, purses, transactions, currencies, and rates.
+This Flask app uses MySQL as the relational database management system for storing and managing data.
+SQLAlchemy is used as the high-level interface for working with the MySQL database.
+Alembic is used as the database migration tool for SQLAlchemy, allowing developers to manage database schema changes.
+Jinja2 is used as the template engine for generating dynamic web pages based on data from the database.

-The app provides a user interface for managing these entities and also provides an API for accessing them programmatically.
+To use this Flask app, users should follow the installation and setup instructions provided in this readme file.
+Once the app is running, users can access the user interface pages for managing entities such as users, purses, transactions, currencies, and rates.
+The API endpoints are also available for accessing these entities programmatically.

+MySQL provides a secure and reliable way to store and manage data, while SQLAlchemy and Alembic make it easier to work with the MySQL database.
+Jinja2 provides a powerful template engine for generating dynamic web pages based on data from the database.
+Overall, these technologies make it easier for developers to build and maintain complex web applications with Flask.

 ## Installation and Setup